Safety/Proof

 The usernames are stored in our managed Postgres database (Supabase) so we can compare future uploads and tell you who unfollowed since the last audit.
 The database has disk-level encryption and per-user row-level security policies — meaning even a misconfigured query cannot return another user's rows.

-You can delete your account and every row associated with it at any time from the Settings page.
-Deletion cascades through every table.
-It's a single SQL transaction; there's no soft-delete or recovery period.
+You can delete your account and saved audit rows at any time from the Settings page.
+Deletion cascades through the product tables in a single SQL transaction; there's no soft-delete recovery flow in the app.

 Ready to try it?